PRBonn/PIN_SLAM/README.md

 Generally speaking, you only need to edit in the config file the `pc_path`, which is the path to the folder containing the point cloud (`.bin`, `.ply`, `.pcd` or `.las` format) for each frame.

 For pose estimation evaluation, you may also provide the path `pose_path` to the reference pose file and optionally the path `calib_path` to the extrinsic calibration file.
+Note the pose file and calibration file should be in the [KITTI odometry data format](https://www.cvlibs.net/datasets/kitti/eval_odometry.php).

 The SLAM results and logs will be output in the `output_root` folder specified in the config file.

-The training logs can be monitored via [Weights & Bias](wandb.ai) online if you turn the wandb_vis_on option on.
+The training logs can be monitored via [Weights & Bias](wandb.ai) online if you turn on the `wandb_vis_on` option in the config file.
 If it's your first time using Weights & Bias, you will be requested to register and log in to your wandb account.

 ### ROS 1 Support